 - Files a written request with the RRB to cancel his application, and - Files the request for cancellation on or before the date the annuity is awarded, and - Is alive on the date the written request is filed or the applicant is deceased and the rights of no person other than the person requesting cancellation will be adversely affected. - If a request for cancellation that meets the above requirements is received in a field office and the case is not a spouse-to-widow conversion, take the following actions: - Cancel the application on APPLE in all cases.
 Select the application being cancelled on the APPLE menu and press the F5 key.
 This will change the application status code to cancel.
 This will also result in the mechanical generation and release of RL-31.
 Pending applications will be dumped the night the denial or cancellation is processed.
-It is important that any new application for this applicant not be released until after the cancelled or denied application has been dumped from RASI or the new application will reject.
-It usually takes about a day or two for an employee or spouse case to be removed from the RASI master and REQUEST.
-Before submitting a new application, always check REQUEST.
-The new application can be submitted if the message "RECORD NOT FOUND" appears on the REQUEST screen after the claim and screen number is entered.

-- Notify RIS or SIS, as applicable, of the cancellation by electronic mail.
+It is best practice that any new application for this applicant wait to be released until after the initial application has been cancelled or denied.
+If the award has been set up on ROC for the cancelled application, but has not yet been awarded, email RBD to request to have the award deleted. - Notify RIS or SIS, as applicable, of the cancellation by electronic mail.
 If it is a disability case, also notify DBD. - Image the written cancellation request and supporting documentation. - Prior to 9-22-2009, the cancellation request and documentation were forwarded to Headquarters to be imaged. - If the cancellation request is for a spouse-to-widow conversion case, the F/O will release the case to Headquarters using the manual review code in APPLE.